feripratama/workbench/README.md

 # Laravel 5 Workbench

-Bring workbench back to Laravel 5+
+Laravel 5 Workbench bring artisan workbench command (originally from Laravel 4.x) back to Laravel 5+.
+From now, you will not need to spend too much time building perfect structured packages for Laravel 5+.
+Let the Laravel 5 Workbench support you in every detail through it's powerful features.

 # Overview
 Look at one of the following topics to learn more about Laravel 5 Workbench